-$$t \approx -\frac{\sqrt{2}\kappa(2b_0b_3c_2 + b_0^2c_3 + b_3^2c_1 - 2\kappa^3b_0b_3)}{b_3^2(2\kappa c_1 + 2\kappa c_3 + b_0b_3)}x^2.$$ Obviously both flows can create or delete umbilics.
+$$t \approx -\frac{\sqrt{2}\kappa \left(2b_0b_3c_2 + b_0^2c_3 + b_3^2c_1 - 2\kappa^3b_0b_3\right)}{b_2^2(2\kappa c_1 + 2\kappa c_3 + b_0b_3)}x^2.$$

+Obviously both flows can create or delete umbilics.

 5.3.
+Conclusion

-Conclusion Under any of the above flows, a pair of umbilics can either be generated or eliminated.
-We think this is due to the fact that the natural limit of the smoothing process is a sphere which is one big degenerate locus of umbilic points.
+Under any of the above flows, a pair of umbilics can be either generated or eliminated.
+We think this is due to the fact that the natural limit of the smoothing process is a sphere that is one big degenerate locus of umbilic points.
 This suggests that destroying umbilics is not an essential part of the smoothing process.
 From another perspective, umbilic points are conformally invariant features, whereas all the above flows are not.
-P.Olver (personal communication) has determined the lowest order conformally invariant formal flow but it turns out to be a parabolic flow which is everywhere ill-posed, its second order derivatives having one positive and one negative eigenvalue.
-A very interesting problem is to describe the form of singular surface that viscosity solutions of the principal curvature flow generate from umbilics: we conjecture that these are some sort of "pseudo-umbilic" $C^1$ but not $C^2$ points.
-6. SIMULATING PRINCIPAL CURVATURE FLOWS ON A FACE The experiment is based on laser range data of the face of a young woman which has been first smoothed to eliminate noisy features.
-The data comes from a Cyberware scanner and is in cylindrical coordinates $r = r(z, \theta)$ describing the whole head.
-We only look at the face and we impose Neumann boundary conditions $\frac{\partial r}{\partial \theta} = \frac{\partial r}{\partial z} = 0$ to get a well-posed boundary value problem.
-To understand the experiment, you must first realize that the lines of curvature of $\kappa_1$ , the larger curvature, tend to be horizontal.
+P. Olver (personal communication) has determined the lowest order conformally invariant formal flow but it turns out to be a parabolic flow that is everywhere ill-posed, its second-order derivatives having one positive and one negative eigenvalue.
+A very interesting problem is how to describe the form of singular surface that viscosity solutions of the principal curvature flow generate from umbilics: we conjecture that these are some sort of "pseudo-umbilic" $C^1$ but not $C^2$ points.

+6. SIMULATING PRINCIPAL CURVATURE FLOWS ON A FACE

+The experiment is based on laser range data of the face of a young woman that has been first smoothed to eliminate noisy features.
+The data come from a Cyberware scanner and are in cylindrical coordinates $r=r(z,\theta)$ describing the whole head.
+We only look at the face and we impose Neumann boundary conditions $\frac{\partial r}{\partial \theta}=\frac{\partial r}{\partial z}=0$ to get a well-posed boundary value problem.

+To understand the experiment, one must first realize that the lines of curvature of $\kappa_1$ , the larger curvature, tend to be horizontal.
 Thus, when the face is smoothed a great deal, it approaches an ellipsoid with $\kappa_1$ maximum on the nose ridge and its lines of curvature perpendicular to the nose ridge and running left and right across the face area.
-In a fully formed face, these lines make detours around the nose, the eyes and ends of the mouth.
-On the other hand, the lines of curvature of $\kappa_2$ , the smaller curvature, tend to be vertical on the smooth parts of the face (see figures 7.19, 7.21 and 7.26 of [14]).
+On a fully formed face, these lines make detours around the nose, the eyes, and ends of the mouth.
+On the other hand, the lines of curvature of $\kappa_2$ , the smaller curvature, tend to be vertical on the smooth parts of the face (see Figs. 7.19, 7.21, and 7.26 of [15]).

 We expect that principal curvature flows will simplify the surface mainly in the corresponding principal directions.
-In fact, what happens is under the $K_1$ -flow, the face in the horizontal direction tends to become circular while in the vertical direction it retains the original undulating curve caused by eyes, nose and mouth.
-On the other hand, under the $K_2$ -flow, the face in the vertical direction tends to become flat while in the horizontal direction we have a single peak along the nose, so after some time, the face looks like a folded paper.
+In fact, what happens under the $K_1$ flow is that the face in the horizontal direction tends to become circular while in the vertical direction it retains the original undulating curve caused by eyes, nose, and mouth.
+On the other hand, under the $K_2$ flow, the face in the vertical direction tends to become flat while in the horizontal direction we have a single peak along the nose, so that after some time, the face looks like a folded paper.
 See Fig. 1.
-FIG. 1.
-The 3D face under curvature flows.

-Both the $K_1$ -flow and the $K_2$ -flow kill the parabolic loops: see Figure 2.
-We also found that the $K_2$ -flow created a blue parabolic loop near the boundary of the face.
-Although this is certainly a new structure, it is created in a nearly flat part of the face where the check interacts with the Neumann boundary conditions we imposed and is not a new perceptually salient structure.
+Both the $K_1$ flow and the $K_2$ flow kill the parabolic loops: see Fig. 2.
+We also found that the $K_2$ flow created a blue parabolic loop near the boundary of the face.
+Although this is certainly a new structure, it is created in a nearly flat part of the face where the cheek interacts with the Neumann boundary conditions we imposed and is not a new perceptually salient structure.
 Moreover, under both principal curvature flows, a pair of umbilics can be either created or eliminated.
 A pair of umbilics is created in Fig. 2.
-FIG. 2.
-The evolution of parabolics, ridges and umbilics.